DanielYohai/PluralsightProject0/tasks.md

 https://docs.pytest.org/en/stable/getting-started.html

-After installing ``, check that the library has been properly installed by confirming the version:
+After installing `pytest`, check that the library has been properly installed by confirming the version:

 `py.test --version`